Nature & Science

-Virgin Islands National Park contains examples of most western tropical Atlantic terrestrial, coastal and marine ecosystems.
-These include various types of subtropical dry to moist forest, salt ponds, beaches, mangroves, seagrass beds, coral reefs and algal plains.
-Terrestrial topography is quite dramatic with average slopes being 30 percent.
-The highest mountain peak plunges sharply to the sea over a distance of three quarters of a mile.
+Virgin Islands National Park located in the tropical Atlantic, contains examples of terrestrial, coastal and marine ecosystems.
+These include various types of dry to moist forests, salt ponds, beaches, mangroves, seagrass beds and coral reefs.
+The land is mountainous, with average slopes being 30 percent.
+Bordeaux mountain, 1286 feet high, plunges sharply to the sea.

 For more information visit:Ranger What's That Photo Guide

 Publications of research conducted in the VIIS & VICR.

 Threatened and Endangered Species Information

 The National Park Service Species database, called NPSpecies includes information on the species in parks, including scientific names and their synonyms, common names, abundance, residency, nativeness, and more.
 You can download the entire species list or individual species lists for:

 Natural Resource Articles of Interest